-The Kui who voluntarily moved south along the Wainganga of the Godavari settled mostly to the south of the Krishna river.
-They were the Tamil people.
-The current Kui to the north of the Krishna are mostly from the Hiran.
-The Kui on the West Coast are the L. Malayalam, Tamil, and Teli are Kui languages.
-The original Andhra was a dialect of the Grandhika.
+The Kui who voluntarily moved south along the Wainganga of the Godavari settled mostly to the south of the Krishna river; they were the Tamil people.
+The Kui to the north of the Krishna were mostly from the Hiran; they were the Teli people.

+The original Andhra was a dialect of the Grandhika (J2b).
 Telugu was a hybrid of Teli and Andhra.
-Andhra and Telugu were born on the coast between the rivers Godavari and Mahanadi 3,000 years ago.
+Andhra and Telugu were born on the coast between the rivers Godavari and Mahanadi only 3,000 years ago.
+All the Teli dialects on the coast were transformed into Telugu dialects.